scifir/scifir-units/README.md

 angle a = 367; // Gets converted to the value 7, because 7 is the equivalent of 367 inside 0 and 360
 angle b = angle(12);
 angle c = angle(34_Pa);
-angle x = 73_angle; // Not the most optimum constructor, but equally supported angle z = 23_N; // Angles can be instantiated with units if that is needed, although it's not recommended
+angle z = 23_N; // Angles can be instantiated with units if that is needed, although it's not recommended

 // Angles operations with other angles